 The procurement of equipment, products and services is undertaken through an open and fair competition to ensure we engage a product/service provider that can best meet the Group's particular needs in which their experience, technical expertise and capacity will be taken in account.
 To better enhance the sustainability of the Group's development, priority will be given to those product/service providers with environment-friendly products and are actively fulfilling social responsibilities.
+Furthermore, the Group is committed to supporting local economies by prioritising procurement from local suppliers to reduce the carbon footprint from transportation.

+Greenheart requests all product/service providers to sign confidentiality agreement to ensure all information provided will only be used for specified purposes.
 Formal agreements will be entered into with each product/service provider before cooperation, listing out all the legal, regulatory, and various additional sustainability requirements.
-Internally, an authorization process is in place to ensure that no engagement of product/service provider is made without the approval of the Company's authorized personnel.
+Product/service providers are required to pay attention to the environmental risks that may arise in their operations and manufacturing processes.
+Internally, an authorization process is in place to ensure that no engagement of product/service provider is made without the approval of the Group's authorized personnel.
+If any irregularities are found, we will require our product/service providers to take immediate remedial and corrective measures.

-All product/service providers are treated in an equal manner in order to develop a longterm working relationship with each of them.
+All product/service providers are treated in an equal manner in order to develop a long-term working relationship with each of them.
 Also, we will carry out quality review on the selected product/service providers based on price, quality and after-sale service periodically to ensure sustainable quality material and services are received.